GMLC-TDC/HELICS/docs/installation/mac.md

 Getting and building from source:

-1. Use `git clone` to to check out a copy of HELICS.
+1. Use `git clone` to check out a copy of HELICS.
 2. Create a build folder.
 Run cmake and give it the path that HELICS was checked out into.